Who Can Sue for Wrongful Death and Who Gets the Money?

 Who Gets Compensation for Wrongful Death?

+Many factors can play into calculating the specific amount of wrongful death damages, including the age of the deceased and how much the deceased made and would have made in their future employment.
 State laws determine who can be a beneficiary of a wrongful death claim.
 The beneficiaries are generally the same people who are legally authorized to bring the wrongful death lawsuit—the surviving spouse and children of the deceased.

-Questions for a Wrongful Death Lawyer
+Finding a Wrongful Death Lawyer

+If you are considering a wrongful death suit, speaking with an experienced wrongful death attorney is essential.
 Fortunately, many attorneys give free consultations.
-These meetings are a great resource for both attorney and client because they allow the attorney to hear the facts of the case while the client can determine if the attorney and law firm meets their needs.
+These meetings are an excellent resource for both attorney and client because they let the attorney hear the facts of the case while the client can determine if the attorney and law firm meet their needs.

 The best way to decide whether an attorney is the right fit is by asking informed questions.
 Here are some good questions to ask during your initial conversations: